brentgroves/repsys/meetings/brent/week51.md

-# Azure services
+# Mobex report summary

 This is a markdown file if it looks a little strange.
 You could use visual studio code or an online viewer such as <https://dillinger.io/>

+We use IntelliPlex/Web Focus to create Plex dashboards and data warehouses for long-running, multiple data sources, or reports requiring live data.

+## Goal

+I am hoping we can use data science to give our decision-makers focused information that they can act on.

 ## Is IntelliPlex/Web Focus designed for data science tasks?

-When you study data science the following software is mentioned alot:
+When you study data science the following software is mentioned a lot:

 Minitab, SPSS, PowerBI, R, Python

 In traditional reporting managers look at dashboards to get an overview of the business.

-In data science time series data is collected to make forcasts and answer questions.
+In data science time series data is collected to make forecasts and answer questions.

 We all have seen traditional dashboards so let's instead look at an example of how to use data science software.